jaygray0919/odk/docs/index.rst

 The second part of the guide is for day to day editing.

 **NOTE** this guide is adapted from the GO editors guide.
-Some instructions may still be GO-specific.
+Some instructions may be GO-specific.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:
+   :caption: 🍱 Contents

    InitialSetup
    Configs